UCSF-DataSci/ds217-11-final-bobho1999/report.md

 The month feature dominates feature importance, accounting for 78.9% of total importance.
 This makes intuitive sense - seasonal patterns are the strongest predictor of air temperature.
 Temporal features (month, year) and weather variables (rain, pressure, humidity) are more important than rolling windows of predictor variables.
 The top 5 features account for 92.1% of total importance.

 ![Figure 3: Model Performance](output/q8_final_visualizations.png)
-*Figure 3: Final visualizations showing model performance comparison, predictions vs actual values, feature importance, and residuals plot for the best-performing XGBoost model.*
+*Figure 3: Final visualizations showing model performance comparison, and predictions vs actual values, feature importance for the best-performing XGBoost model.*

 ### Phase 9: Results

 The final results demonstrate successful prediction of air temperature with good accuracy.
-The XGBoost model achieves strong performance on the test set, with predictions within 4.87°C on average.
+The XGBoost model achieves strong performance on the test set, with predictions within 4.37°C on average.

 **Summary of Key Findings:**
-1. **Model Performance:** XGBoost achieves R² = 0.7684, indicating that 76.84% of variance in air temperature can be explained by the features
+1. **Model Performance:** XGBoost achieves R² = 0.8102, indicating that 81.02% of variance in air temperature can be explained by the features
-2. **Feature Importance:** The month feature is overwhelmingly the most important predictor (78.9% importance), highlighting the critical role of seasonal patterns
+2. **Feature Importance:** The month feature is overwhelmingly the most important predictor (62.25% importance), highlighting the critical role of seasonal patterns
 3. **Temporal Patterns:** Strong seasonal and daily patterns are critical for accurate prediction
-4. **Data Quality:** Cleaning process maintained full dataset while improving reliability
+4. **Data Quality:** Cleaning process maintained more than 90% of the dataset while improving reliability
-5. **Data Leakage Avoidance:** By excluding features derived from the target variable, we achieved realistic and generalizable model performance
+5. **Data Leakage Avoidance:** By excluding features derived from the target variable and features highly correlated (> 0.95) with target variable, we achieved realistic and generalizable model performance

 The residuals plot shows relatively uniform distribution around zero, suggesting the model performs reasonably well across the full temperature range.
 The predictions vs actual scatter plot shows points distributed around the perfect prediction line with some scatter, indicating good but not perfect accuracy - which is realistic for weather prediction.